This is the privacy and cookies policy for Full of Kindness https://fullofkindness.com/ (the “website”).

 - remembering items that you have saved to your basket.

-We do not gain any access to your computer or any information about you by cookie (other than the data you choose to share with us).
+We do not gain any access to your computer or any information about you through a cookie (other than the data you choose to share with us).

 Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.